Automated SpectroPhotometric Image REDuction (ASPIRED): Spectral Reduction

-It reports the extinction in magnitude per airmass as a function of wavelength, roughly between $3000$ and $10000$\,\AA.
+These curves describe the extinction in magnitude per air mass as a function of wavelength, roughly between $3000$ and $10000$\,\AA.
 Alternatively, a callable function in the appropriate units can be supplied to perform the extinction correction.
-See Figure~\ref{fig:extinction} for a comparison plot of the atmospheric extinction curves.
+The air mass of the observation can be found from the header if it is reported using the conventional keywords for air mass.